 More information is available for support for students with learning difficulties.

 There is a wide variety of specialised subjects offered in state schools.
 Refer to specific school websites or individual school principals for information on their school offerings.

 See Homework.
 If you have further queries, please make an appointment to see your child's teacher.

 Bullying is a concern that all schools take very seriously and work to address.
 If you suspect your child is being bullied you should make an appointment with the teacher or principal at the school to discuss your concerns.
 You may also like to explore the Bullying!
 No Way website which has information and strategies for children, parents and schools.

 Parents are encouraged to play an active role in the education of their children.
-There are many avenues of parental involvement, ranging from parents and citizens' associations to volunteer work.
-See Parent participation.
+There are many ways parents can be involved in activities at their child's school, ranging from P&Cs Associations to volunteer work.
+See Parents and carers - Becoming involved.

-Education Queensland has a Sun Safety Strategy where schools, in consultation with their school community, develop and implement a sun protection plan for students and staff.
-School plans cover issues such as the wearing of hats, the use of shade, scheduling outdoor activities and developing classroom programs on sun safety.
-More information about Education Queensland's Sun Safety policy is available.
+Schools in consultation with their school community, develop and implement a sun protection plan for students and staff.
+School plans cover issues such as wearing hats, using shade, scheduling outdoor activities and developing classroom programs on sun safety.
+See the Sun Safety Strategy page for more information.

 This page was last reviewed on 21 Feb 2017 at 02:13PM